gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/listbox.md

 ## Example

-The following example creates a Window with a ListBox that was populated with various animals and their speed.
-Selecting one animal from the list changes the title of the window to the name of that animal.
+The following example creates a Window with a ListBox that was populated with various animals.

 ```rs
 use appcui::prelude::*;